National Center for Construction Education & Research

 Holly Cindell, Project Executive for Lendlease, is responsible for the overall management and direction of the pre-construction and construction efforts on Oceanwide Plaza, a “megaproject” consisting of three towers on a four-acre site in Los Angeles.
 As a construction industry veteran with 29 years of experience, Holly brings construction experience to her leadership role with Lendlease.
 Holly’s ability to orchestrate multi-dimensional projects is echoed in her involvement in WiOPS (Women in Construction Operations).
 Launched in 2013, the professional organization was founded by Holly and seven other women to provide support and mentorship to women working in or considering careers in construction operations.

 Holly Welles writes on real estate and construction across the web, covering the latest in innovation and industry growth.
-She also maintains her own blog, The Estate Update, and shares more of her work over on Twitter.
+She also maintains her own blogs, The Estate Update and Livecareer Reviews, and shares more of her work over on Twitter.

 As the Director of Workforce Management, Jack is responsible for the development, management and strategic placement of a field workforce that can be used to capitalize on work opportunities throughout the organization.
 Jack joined Faith Technologies in 2017.
 He is a graduate of the University of Wisconsin-Oshkosh, where he obtained his Bachelor of Science in Geography.
 Prior to joining Faith, Jack served in the U.S. Army for 26 years and served in many leadership capacities.
 While not at work, he enjoys reading and spending time with his family and friends.